Plonecakes/mod_sharker/ReadMe.txt

 A homage to Game Shark, I think.

 This is a PUBLIC, OPEN SOURCE mod.
-Feel free to redistribute. ^^
+Feel free to redistribute. ^^ The source and latest version are available here: https://github.com/Plonecakes/mod_sharker/

 Unpack this to your Mabinogi folder (if you want) and inject this with Abyss's LoadDLL functionality or whatever you use.